suhailML/611FinalProject/README.md

  - Accounts must be created with a deposit.
  - Adding and deleting accounts charges a bank fee.
  - Banks control updating the day ~ used to calculate interest.
- - Transfers are between two different accounts
+ - Transfers are between two different accounts or a bank and an account
- - All transfers (withdraw, deposit, transfer) incur a bank fee.
+ - All transactions (withdraw, deposit, transfer) incur a bank fee.

 ## Class Structure: